3 Ways to Pay Down Your Mortgage More Quickly

-The average sales price of homes across the U.S. are steadily rising.
-In just the last year alone, the National Association of Realtors reported a 5.8% increase in the sales price of existing single family homes, bringing the new sales price median to $235,000 at the end of July, up from $225,000.
+The average sales price of homes across the U.S. is steadily rising.
+In just the last year alone, the National Association of Realtors reported a 5.8% increase in the sales price of existing single-family homes, bringing the new sales price median to $235,000 at the end of July, up from $225,000.

 If you recently completed a PCS, then chances are you paid more for your home than you would have if you'd moved last year.
 If you bought a home at roughly the median house price point at a decent interest rate, particularly if you are a military family who uses a VA Home Loan, then your monthly housing payment should look quite affordable.

 However, for that median-priced home of $235,000 with an estimated 4.25% APR on a 30-year loan, you will pay almost $420,000 for that house.
 That means you’ll pay over $180,000 in just interest alone.
 Ouch!
 That works out to about $6,000 per year in interest, with most of it front-loaded in the mortgage.

 Let’s look at how you can save at least $30,000 of that interest in these three easy tips to pay down your mortgage more quickly.